Common Water Heater Problems

 - Leaking pressure relief valve

 Since water heaters usually hold 50 gallons of water, failure can lead to a catastrophic flood.

 Like with any other appliance, regular maintenance is crucial.
-We suggest reading up on our routine maintenance agreement to potentially avoid problems with your water heater.
+We suggest reading up on our Advantage Program to potentially avoid problems with your water heater.